hdShang/arxiv-daily/docs/cs-RO/2025-05-11/papers/250506923v1-yopov2-tracker-an-end-to-end-agile-tracking-and-navigation-framework.md

 ---
 layout: default
-title: YOPOv2-Tracker: An End-to-End Agile Tracking and Navigation Framework from Perception to Action
+title: "YOPOv2-Tracker: An End-to-End Agile Tracking and Navigation Framework from Perception to Action"
 ---

 # YOPOv2-Tracker: An End-to-End Agile Tracking and Navigation Framework from Perception to Action